Toqozz/bevy_debug_lines/README.md

 Where `3d` is one of the files in [the examples](https://github.com/Toqozz/bevy_debug_lines/tree/master/examples)

+## Changes in `0.3.0`
+In `0.3.0`, the `thickness` parameter has been removed.
+I don't believe it provides enough value for the performance, time, or issues.
+However, if you feel differently, let me know in [this](https://github.com/Toqozz/bevy_debug_lines/issues/2) issue.

+This is technically a non-breaking change (i.e. your code will still compile) because `duration` was added which takes the same spot, but beware that your code still needs to be updated (probably just set old `thickness` values to `0`, if you don't care about duration stuff.).

+---

-Let me know if you have any requests, improvements, or suggestions on how to make this crate more ergonomic.
+Please do not hesitate to let me know if you have any requests, improvements, or suggestions on how to make this crate more ergonomic or otherwise.